-As documented in Section 20.1, “Installing Additional Plugins” Nexus is built as a collection of plugins supported by a core architecture and additional plugins can be installed.
+As documented in Section 19.1, “Managing Nexus Plugins” Nexus is built as a collection of plugins supported by a core architecture and additional plugins can be installed.

 Once you open the Plugin Console, you will see a list of plugins installed in your Nexus installation.
 Clicking on a plugin in this list will display information about the plugin including name, version, status, a description, SCM information about the plugin, and the URL of the plugin’s project web site and links to the plugin documentation.

-An example for the plugin documentation is the main documentation for the core Nexus API linked off the Nexus Restlet 1.x Plugin from Figure 6.43, “Plugin Console” and displayed in Figure 6.44, “Documentation Website for the Core API”
+All the functionality in the Nexus user interface is accessing the REST API’s provided by the different plugins.
+An example for the plugin documentation is the main documentation for the core Nexus API linked off the Nexus Restlet 1.x Plugin from Figure 6.26, “Plugin Console” and displayed in Figure 6.27, “Documentation Website for the Core REST API”

 You can use the Nexus REST API to integrate Nexus in your external systems.